Day 1 Delhi

 Day 5 Tordi Sagar village

 Estimate Travel Time: 2-3 Hours (80 kms) This morning we travel to the rural village of Tordi Sagar.
 Walk with a native through the markets, potters, ironsmiths ,temples and farms and understand the complexity of rural India.
-Optionally, go on a camel cart ride to the dunes or take a Jeep safari in the surrounding region visiting hamlets around the village of local tribals, ancient stepwells and a stunning sunset on the reservoir.
+Enjoy an included camel cart ride to the dunes or take.
+Opt to take a Jeep safari in the surrounding region visiting hamlets around the village of local tribals, ancient stepwells and a stunning sunset on the reservoir.
 An early morning hike to the old fortress is also a great option.

 Days 6-7 Abhaneri/Agra

-Day 6, Estimate Travel Time: 6-7 Hours (160kms) Enroute to Agra, visit Fatehpur Sikri, the now deserted former capital of the Mughals.
-The political capital of India's Mughal Empire under the reign of Akbar the Great (1571-1585), Fatehpur Sikri was eventually abandoned due to lack of water.
-Considered the crowning architectural legacy of Akbar (who also built the Agra Fort) and still almost perfectly preserved, today the site is protected as a UNESCO World Heritage site.
-The building material predominantly used is red sandstone, quarried from the same rocky outcrop on which it is situated.
-In its day, Fatehpur Sikri shared its imperial duties as a capital city with Agra, where a bulk of the arsenal, treasure hoards, and other reserves were kept at its Red Fort for security.
-During a crisis, the court, harem, and treasury could be removed to Agra, only 26 miles away, less than a day's march.
+Day 6, Estimate Travel Time: 6-7 Hours (160kms) In the morning, visit Abhaneri, which is known for its beautiful baoris (step wells) and the famous Harshat Mata temple, Abhaneri is supposed to have been established by Raja Chand.
+Many believe that Raja Chand was in fact Raja Bhoja, a celebrated king who ruled over the Gurjar Kingdom in the 9th century.
+Abhaneri was earlier known as Abha Nagri or the city of brightness.
+Today, this ancient village is in ruins but yet attracts many tourists from all across the world.
+The Harshat Mata Temple dates to the 9th century and today only portions of this ancient shrine remain, like the sanctuary walls, terrace and sections of the columned mandapa (fore chamber).
+The sanctum, shorn of its superstructure, is enclosed in an ambulatory and is pancharatha (with five offsets) in structure.
+The walls have carved nichés in which are images of other deities.
+These images indicate that the temple was originally dedicated to Vishnu, the Creator of the Hindu trinity of Creator-Preserver-Destroyer.
+The architectural details of the terrace basement is more or less complete, showing friezes of geometric ornament and miniature nichés with sculptures of seated deities and amorous couples.
+The columns and walls are adorned with scenes of dance, music, sport and love.
+Some of the better panels have been shifted to the Archaeological Museum, Amber and the Central Museum, Jaipur.
+The sanctum now enshrines an image of the four-armed deity Harasiddhi, locally called Harshat Mata.
+Many images of Hindu deities have been found around the place which are being preserved by the Archaeological Survey of India.
+A mela (fair) is held near the temple in the month of Chaitra (March-April) every year.
 Then onto the Muslim city of Agra a city that is best known as the site of India’s most famous landmark, the Taj Mahal.
 This afternoon we visit I’timad-ud-Daulah, also known as the ‘Baby Taj'.
 It was built before the Taj Mahal by Nur Jahan, Queen of Jehangir, for her parents.
 The first Mughal building to be faced with white marble and where ‘pietra dura’, (precious stones inlaid into marble) was first used.
-On day 7 We visit the great icon of Mughal architecture the Taj Mahal either in the early morning or late afternoon for the best light.
-Be sure to have planty memory in your camera!
+On Day 7 we visit the great icon of Mughal architecture the Taj Mahal either in the early morning or late afternoon for the best light.
+Be sure to have plenty memory in your camera!
 We also ride one of the cycle-rickshaws to visit the Agra Fort.
 Constructed between 1631 and 1654 by a workforce of 22 000, the Taj Mahal was built by the Muslim Mughal Emperor Shah Jahan as a mausoleum for his favourite wife, Arjumand Bano Begum, better known as Mumt?z Mahal.
 Mumt?z had already borne the emperor fourteen children when she died in childbirth, and it is the romantic origin of the Taj as much as its architectural splendour that has led to its fame worldwide.
 Actually an integrated complex of many structures, the Taj Mahal is considered the finest example of Mughal architecture, itself a combination of Islamic, Hindu, Persian and Turkish elements.
-The walled city of the Agra Fort was first taken over by the Moghuls, at that time led by Akbar the Great, in the late 16th century.
+The walled city of Agra Fort was first taken over by the Moghuls, at that time led by Akbar the Great, in the late 16th century.
 Akbar liked to build from red sandstone, often inlaid with white marble and intricate decorations, and it was during his reign that the fort began changing into more of a royal estate.
 However, it was only during the reign of Akbar's grandson, Shah Jahan (who would eventually build the Taj Mahal) that the site finally took on its current state.
 Unlike his grandfather, Shah Jahan preferred buildings made from white marble, often inlaid with gold or semi-precious gems, and he destroyed some earlier buildings inside the fort in order to build others in his own style.
 At the end of his life Shah Jahan was imprisoned in the fort by his son, Aurangzeb.
 It is said that Shah Jahan died in Muasamman Burj, a tower with a marble balcony with an excellent view of the Taj Mahal.
 The fort was also a site of one of the most important battles of the Indian rebellion of 1857, which caused the end of the British East India Company's rule in India, leading to a century of direct rule of India by Britain

 Day 8 Orchha